How to Master Organ-on-Chip Design: Tools, Methods & Materials

 Alternative materials include:

-• Flexdym™: A soft, transparent elastomer that combines the ease of PDMS with improved chemical compatibility and lower small molecule adsorption especially useful for barrier models and organ co-cultures
+• Flexdym™: A soft, transparent elastomer that combines the ease of PDMS with improved chemical compatibility and lower small molecule adsorption, especially useful for barrier models and organ co-cultures

 Each material affects: